thomasboyt/Charcoal/readme.md

 This an alternative Ember generator forked from [Yeoman's offical Ember Generator](https://github.com/yeoman/generator-ember).

 This generator creates a new Ember project that uses Bower to handle dependencies and builds with [Trek's Grunt-Neuter task](https://github.com/trek/grunt-neuter).
 It uses a "module" pattern for the file structure rather than the traditional controller, model, view, route, and template folders.
-A longer guide on using this generator is coming soon, but if you're familar with the parts involved, feel free to use it :)

 What Charcoal has: